DanielDuecker/danielduecker.github.io/_pages/about.md

   limit: 4 # leave blank to include all the blog posts
 ---

-I am Dr.-Ing.
+Hi, I am Dr.-Ing.
 Daniel-Andre Duecker, Senior Scientist at the Munich Institute of Robotics and Machine Intelligence (MIRMI), Technical University of Munich, where I lead the Environmental Robotics group.
 My research focuses on localization, control, and learning methods for underwater and field robotic systems, with applications in environmental monitoring.
 I have held research positions at TU Hamburg and as Visiting Scientist at MIT’s Marine Autonomy Lab and Sea Grant.
 My work has been recognized with awards such as a Dissertation Award, and the Deutsches Maritimes Zentrum Teaching Award, an IROS Best Paper in Amusement and Entertainment Award.

 <!--Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.-->